Grover search revisited; application to image pattern matching: Quantum pattern matching algorithm

-In the final step, we identify the target indices; that is, the set of indices such that $\pro{query}{data(k)}$ is bigger than a given threshold $\epsilon$.
-For this purpose, we make the computational-basis measurement on the first $n_D$ qubits of $|\psi^{\prime}\rangle$ and post-select the state when the result is all zeros.
+where $\mathbb{1}_{I}$ is the identity operator on ${\cal H}_I$.
+Now we make the computational-basis measurement on the first $n_D$ qubits of $|\Psi\rangle$ and post-select the state when the result is all zeros.
+The entire quantum circuit for executing this task is illustrated in Fig.~\ref{FIG_circuit_0} ($G$ is the Grover operator described later).
 The resultant state is given by

 where